PurrNet/PurrDocs/systems-and-modules/network-manager/authentication.md

 # Authentication

+If anyone can connect to your game server without verification, you have no way to prevent unauthorized players from joining, and no way to identify who is who.
+Authentication gives you a gate at the connection level, so you can verify players before they get access to anything in your game.
+This could be as simple as a password check, or as complex as verifying a token from a backend service.

 In PurrNet, custom authenticators enable you to define your own authentication logic for multiplayer games.
 This guide will walk you through the steps to create a custom authenticator using a simple password-based example.

 {% hint style="info" %}